nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `Module#addAssignment()` is executed with the `Assignment`, adding the assignment to the module's `GradeTracker`.

 Step 7.
-The `Model#setModule()` operation exposed in the Model interface is invoked to replace the original module with the updated module containing the assignemnt.
+The `Model#setModule()` operation exposed in the Model interface is invoked to replace the original module with the updated module containing the assignment.

 Step 8.
 A `CommandResult` from the command execution is returned to `LogicManager`

+The sequence diagram for Add Assignment Command functions similarly to the sequence diagram for Delete Assignment.
+You can view the sequence diagram for Delete Assignment [here](#delete-assignment-feature) for reference.

 #### Design consideration: